About | Samira Mian Islamic Geometry | England

 A budding artist and experienced educator with a passion for Islamic Geometry.
-By tapping into my 12 years secondary school teaching experience, I have been able to share my passion for the compass and straight edge constructions of Islamic Geometric Patterns in the UK, abroad and online since September 2015.
+By tapping into my 12 years teaching Mathematics at secondary school, I have been able to share my passion for the compass and straight edge constructions of Islamic Geometric Patterns in the UK, abroad and online since September 2015.
 For me it is an immensely satisfying pursuit, from analysing and constructing the patterns, to painting them in watercolours and gouache and of course teaching others, bringing this art form to a wider audience.

 So, let’s say this all began in the Autumn of 2013, when I made my way to Hackney, in the East of London, one Saturday Morning and started studying with The Art of Islamic Pattern.
 The genuinely inspirational teaching of the massively experienced Adam Williamson & Richard Henry captured my imagination.
 At the time, as a full time maths teacher, it is fair to say, I had no idea how this seed that was being planted would go on to grow and change my life (dramatic - I know!).

 In February 2014, at the end of my second course with them, I picked up a paintbrush for the first time.
 This still shocks me as I have always had some kind of creative outlet.
 Pottery, typography and woodcarving at one point too.

 Skipping forward to January 2015, I moved to Fes in Morocco.
 This was in the middle of my year out from teaching Mathematics at Bishop Ramsey School.
 A year out that was taking on a life of it's own.
 As busy as I was in attempting to learn Arabic, "shweya bi shweya", I found a lot of time to practise my art.
 The inspirational surroundings were fuel for my creativity.
 More or less on a daily basis, I was constructing geometric patterns, composing arabesque designs or painting.
 At first with gouache, and then with watercolour, always with a few metallics thrown in.